Money Dials: How You Spend & Why (Expert advice on spending)

 - Social status

-Knowing your Money Dial can transform the way you think about your spending, because it lets you understand what you spend money on and why, and it enables you to redirect your spending from other areas to spend extravagantly on your Money Dial.
+Knowing your Money Dial can transform the way you think about your spending because it lets you understand what you spend money on and why.
+It enables you to redirect your spending from other areas to spend extravagantly on your Money Dial.
 THIS is what true Conscious Spending looks like.

 Below, I’m going to show you examples of people with different Money Dials.